Pacifest/Eternal-Hub/README.md

 ## Other - Information:
 1. The script can be patched at any time & anyone who bought VIP *will not* get a refund.
-2. VIP is allowed for two accounts, alt & main, main & friend, only main, etc.
+2. VIP is allowed for all accounts of the person who bought it. - This includes alts but also means it is only for the players PC